nil1729/trino-opa-demo/README.md

 #### Running Docker Compose

-Create a `.env` file with the variables from `env.sample` and run the following command:
+Create a `.env` file with the variables from `.env.sample` and run the following command:

 ```bash
 docker compose up -d